Call Sign Rickshaw

 RICKSHAW Ordnance

-In the 1970’s the name, Felix was adopted by the British Army in Northern Ireland as the appointment title for RAOC Bomb disposal teams.
+During the 1970s, the British Army in Northern Ireland adopted the name “Felix” as the appointment title for RAOC Bomb disposal teams.

-Use of Radio Appointment titles was discontinued in the early 1990s as they were not compatible with NATO STANAGs, but their general usage remained.
-The usage of “Rickshaw” in New Zealand usage started to fall off after the establishment of the Royal New Zealand Army Logistic Regiment in 1996, but its use was maintained by the Supply Wing of the Trade Training School who use “Rickshaw” as the name of Supply Wing exercises and activities.
+The practice of utilising Radio Appointment titles was discontinued in the early 1990s due to their lack of compatibility with NATO STANAGs (Standardisation Agreements).
+However, the general usage of these titles persisted.
+In New Zealand, the use of “Rickshaw” began to decline after the establishment of the Royal New Zealand Army Logistic Regiment in 1996.
+Nevertheless, the tradition was kept alive by the Supply Wing of the Trade Training School, which continued to employ “Rickshaw” as the name for various Supply Wing exercises and activities.

 Bibliography and Reference Sources